LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Data Transporter/data-transporter.md

 REPORTS: view and select available business or integration type reports

-CONVERSATIONAL CLOUD: setup your Conversational Cloud source authorization
+CONVERSATIONAL CLOUD: setup your source authorisation

-SFTP/AMAZON/GOOGLE: setup your report destination authorization
+SFTP/AMAZON/GOOGLE: setup your report destination authorisation

 ACCOUNT: configure your timezone and set your encryption keys